pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_storage-and-playback.md

 Parameters:
 - channels (Array<string>, required): Channels to count.
-- channelTimetokens (Array<string>, required): Timetokens in same order as channels.
-A single value applies to all channels; otherwise, array lengths must match or a PNStatus error is returned.
+- channelTimetokens (Array<string>, required): Timetokens aligned to channels.
+A single timetoken applies to all channels; otherwise lengths must match or a PNStatus error is returned.

 ### Sample code